 A thesis is a scholarly work that reflects the study, research, and writing skills that characterize higher education.
 The thesis must demonstrate the student’s ability to do research, to analyze primary texts, and to consult, utilize, and evaluate scholarly literature on those texts.
 Students are required to complete a thesis with a minimum of 60 pages but not to exceed 80 pages in length (not including title page, table of contents, nor bibliography) under the direction of a faculty member, as well as orally defend the thesis before a board of two: the thesis director and one reader.

 Topics must be approved by the thesis director and Director of the MA Program prior to the student beginning his thesis.
 The student is advised to obtain thesis guidelines and to discuss thesis plans with the MA Program Director and his thesis director early in his program of study.

 - A minimum grade point average (GPA) of 3.0 is required

-- The thesis must be submitted within two years of the completion of all coursework unless a waiver is granted by the Director of the MA Program.
+- The thesis must be submitted within five years of the completion of all coursework unless a waiver is granted by the Director of the MA Program.

 - The thesis board evaluates the writing and oral defense of the MA thesis.
 The board consists of the thesis director and one reader who will be appointed by the Director of the MA program.